A bit of context in Cairo: the humanities in (post-)revolutionary Egypt

 “Collaborative Learning in History & Anthropology between Cairo & Bern” (“Collaborative Learning”)

-In this regard, our first concrete project is an original teaching experiment entitled “Collaborative learning in history & anthropology”.
+In this regard, our first concrete project is an original teaching experiment entitled “Collaborative learning in history & anthropology” (visit the event page to read more about the 2018-2019 edition).
 The main idea underlying it is to facilitate courses simultaneously for two groups of students, one based in Bern and the other in Cairo.
 All participants are invited to read the same texts and exchange perspectives through the weekly sharing of critical and creative responses to the readings and common Skype sessions.
 At the end of the semester, this collaborative learning process culminates in a one-week workshop through which the participants produce reflective pieces on the various ways in which the experiment has affected their approach to learning and researching in the disciplines of history and anthropology in general and in the field of Middle Eastern Studies more specifically.
 Within this framework, all participants are regarded as co-producers of knowledge.
 The facilitation languages of the courses and the workshops are English and Arabic.
 While the students in Bern are officially registered for the courses at the University, the students in Cairo answer a call for participation and meet in various co-working spaces of the capital.
 In both settings, the tools of Self-Directed Education and alternative/emancipatory pedagogies are introduced and their use is encouraged.

 Hussein El-Hajj (project leader)